de86/personal-site/src/pages/solid-principles/index.md

 ### tldr;

 *Use many small interfaces rather than a few large interfaces.
-This leads to composition over inheritance and prevents deep inheritance chains and the need to define stubbed methods*
+This leads to composition over inheritance which can prevent deep inheritance chains and the need to define stubbed methods*

-Having large interfaces with many methods can lead to classes defining stubbed methods for the methods that they don't actually need just to satisfy the type system.
+Having large interfaces with many methods can lead to classes defining stubbed implementations of methods that they don't actually need just to satisfy the type system.
 This can lead to confusion for the reader as they may be unaware as to why a stubbed method exists in the first place.
-This can also lead to highly coupled code as a method somewhere else in the system may require this method and so a stubbed implementation of it is required to prevent errors.
+This can also lead to highly coupled code as a method somewhere else in the system may require this method and so a stubbed implementation is required to prevent errors.

 To solve this problem our interfaces should be as small and focused as possible.
 We should split out these fat interfaces into thin ones.
 This will give us much more focused interfaces and allow us to only implement methods in a class that we actually need.
 This decouples our code and also helps us achieve the Single Responsibility Principle too.

 For example, if we were making a game, we may have an IActor interface.
 This interface may contain the methods Move, Interact, Attack, etc. This would be fine for a subclass such as Player or Enemy but for an NPC we would need to implement an Attack method which does nothing but return True.
 This is simply not cricket.
-A better solution would be to create multiple interfaces such as IMoveable, IAttackable, IInteractable that each contain a single function.
+A better solution would be to create the interfaces IMoveable, IAttackable and IInteractable that each contain a single function.
 This allows us to create a Player class that implements IMoveable and IAttackable, an Enemy class that implements IMoveable, IAttackable, IInteractable and an NPC class that implements IMoveable and IInteractable.

-This allows us to favour composition over inheritance which prevents deep inheritance chains and unused methods.
+Thin interfaces allow us to favour composition over inheritance which prevents deep inheritance chains and unused methods.
 It makes our code self-documenting as we can see exactly what a class does simply by reading what interfaces it implements.
 It also allows future extensions or modifications to the codebase to be implemented much more easily.

 ## The Dependency Inversion Principle